SiddiqSoft/CosmosClient/docs/mainpage.md

   - Dependency on [restcl](https://github.com/siddiqsoft/restcl) our own library.
     - Again, we wrap a modern C++ sugar coat on the Win32 WinHTTP library.
 Nothing overly heavy or force you to use std::wstring or invent yet-another-string!
 - Simplicity and ease of use--focus on your problem set and let the libraries evolve.
+  - To this end, we do not worry about configuration/options
+  - Use NuGet and focus on your application.

 # API

+> **NOTICE**
+> This project is _alpha_ and as such, not all issues are resolved.
+> While the synchronous mode is certainly functional, it is not useful for servers
+> until async API is ready.
+> The API is therefore subject to change!
+> Please refer to the roadmap/github issues list.
+>
+> Motivation: This is part of an as yet unreleased daemon.
+It is being used in an enterprise where thousands of records are generated and performence tracked.
+You can be sure that any bugs are fixed right away!

 <table>
 <tr>